 To view and configure the camera via a LAN, you must attach the camera via the network switch or router to the same subnet (network segment or VLAN) as the computer that manages the unit.
-If the PC is on a different subnet than the camera, you will not be able to access the camera via a web browser.

-If there is a DHCP server on the network, it is recommended to use FLIR's Discovery Network Assistant (DNA) utility to search for and change the camera's initial IP address.
+It is recommended to use FLIR's DNA utility to search for and change the camera's initial IP address.